yodrew/yodrew.github.io/_pages/air.md

 - DC (direct current)
 - 12V (volts) but run on as little as 6V, reducing speed, noise, and airflow
-- 120--200mm diameter
+- 120--200- diameter
 - 600--1200RPM (revolutions per minute)
 - maximum 20dB (decibels)
 - 65--200cmh (cubic meters per hour) or 40--120cfm (cubic feet per minute)

-I recommend 200mm fans.
-I redesigned the fan mount for them rather than the 120mm fans I used for years.
+I recommend 200- fans.
+I redesigned the fan mount for them rather than the 120- fans I used for years.
 They move a lot of air and are very quiet.
 I have Cooler Master brand.
-Noctua makes the best and quietest fans available, running as low as 7dB.
+Noctua makes the best, quietest fans available, running as low as 7dB.
+Maybe you could hear that if you're a bat.

-However, a common 120mm fan is better than nothing.
+However, a common 120- fan is better than nothing.
 It usually requires a silencer.
 It is salvageable from a desktop computer power supply, $3 at thrift stores or flea markets, or $5--40 at a computer or electronics store.
 Avoid AC (alternating current) fans due to their penetrating hum (more on noise below).

 Power it from the grid with an AC/DC adapter.
 12V case fans run on as little as 6V.
-A universal adapter with pole switching and variable voltage (3-12V) for speed control is $5-10 at variety stores.
+A universal adapter with pole switching and variable voltage (3--12V) for speed control is $5--10 at variety stores.
 Thrift stores have boxes of cheap adapters of fixed voltage if you know what voltage you want.

 Off grid, use car or household batteries or a solar power system.
 To control speed, use a DC/DC car adapter from eBay.
 If you have no fan movement?
 Switch the +/-- poles on the adapter or switch the positive and negative wires.

 Blower fans are interesting.
 They overcome resistance in ducts and HRVs and move a ton of air.
-120mm units on eBay are $10-20.
+120- units on eBay are $10--20.
 They need silencers and more powerful adapters.
 Larger slower quieter ones would be better.
-I built one once.
-It took a lot of time!
+I built one once, about 500- dia x 100- thick.
+It was fun but it took a lot of time!

 #### fan mount